 Danny Wilson and Tracy Schlapp created FOLSOM50 with their band Luther's Boots to commemorate Johnny Cash’s legendary prison concerts.
-The performance resonates with Cash’s belief in reinvention, his own redemption — a biographical thread that ran through all of Cash’s catalog.
-Rather than replicating the shows, Luther’s Boots reinterprets Cash’s music and styling by drawing from Cash’s ability to transmit the emotional complexity of hillbilly music.
-The songs from the At Folsom Prison live recording have been styled by the band with an ear to contemporary audiences.
-During 2018, Luther’s Boots has performed concerts in eleven of the fourteen Oregon prisons.
+The performance resonated with Cash’s belief in reinvention, his own redemption — a biographical thread that ran through all of Cash’s catalog.
+During 2018, Luther’s Boots performed concerts in eleven of the fourteen Oregon prisons.
+Rather than replicating the shows, Luther’s Boots reinterpreted Cash’s music and styling by drawing from Cash’s ability to transmit the emotional complexity of hillbilly music.
+The songs from the At Folsom Prison live recording were styled by the band with an ear to contemporary audiences.

 JOHNNY CASH: MUSIC, LEGACY, & REDEMPTION

-FOLSOM50 Co-producer, Tracy Schlapp is writing three interconnected essays that will unfold during the year of rehearsals and performances with the band Luther’s Boots.
-The essays will be made available in show programs.
+FOLSOM50 Co-producer, Tracy Schlapp has writing an essays that will unfold during the year of rehearsals and performances with the band Luther’s Boots.

-The Oregon Arts Commission and Oregon Community Foundation have provided a generous grant to publish a limited-edition booklet to help document the project.
-It will be available for sale in 2019.
+The Oregon Arts Commission provided a generous grant to publish a limited-edition Scoutbook to help document the project.

 AND ON THE LETTERPRESS . . .